 Question 3.
 Will the Covid-19 vaccination hurt me or my family?

 Fortunately, the Covid-19 vaccination has now been tested on hundreds of millions of people.
 There are miniscule numbers of people who do react to vaccination.
-Mostly these reactions are very temporary, as with other flu vaccinations, but a few people are susceptible to more serious reactions and there have been several deaths in Australia.
+Mostly these reactions are very temporary, as with other flu vaccinations, but a few people are susceptible to more serious reactions and there have been deaths associated with vaccination in Australia.

 “To date, VAERS has not detected patterns in cause of death that would indicate a safety problem with COVID-19 vaccines.”
 Over 76 million doses of COVID-19 vaccines were administered in the United States from December 14, 2020, through March 1, 2021.
 During this time, VAERS received 1,381 reports of death (0.0018%) among people who received a COVID-19 vaccine.
 CDC and FDA physicians review each case report of death as soon as notified and CDC requests medical records to further assess reports.
 A review of available clinical information including death certificates, autopsy, and medical records revealed no evidence that vaccination contributed to patient deaths.”
-1 March 2021 https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html
+1 March 2021 Source: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html

 Update 16.4.21: Disproportional concern arose in April 2021 concerning side effects such as very rare risk of blood clotting which has caused death.
 The risks of blood clotting from Covid-19 far outweigh the risk of blood clotting from the vaccines.
 Reporting now shows us that a person who gets Covid-19 is 9 times more likely to get blood clots.